Wholesaling Tax Delinquent Properties: The Ultimate Guide

 Scrubbing a marketing list is the act of cleaning up and removing any discrepancies or red flags.
 Working a marketing plan with a “clean” list of data starts your campaign on the right foot, ensures you are marketing to your target audience, and ultimately sets you up for success.

-Scrubbing a tax delinquent list---or any lead generation list---can feel overwhelming.
+Scrubbing a tax delinquent list — or any lead generation list — can feel overwhelming.
 However, the effort is ultimately worth it as you can save time in the long run.

 If you are using a paid list service, many offer a “duplicate removal” search option.
 Even if this feature costs a few dollars, it is worth your time to pay it.
 This service will search for duplicate addresses and/or name combinations.

-If you are doing your own list scrubbing manually, check for the following duplicate or suspect items: duplicate email addresses, “spammy-sounding” email addresses, or any names who have previously unsubscribed from your marketing lists.
+If you are doing your own list scrubbing manually, check for the following duplicate or suspect items: duplicate email addresses, “spammy-sounding” email addresses, or any names that have previously unsubscribed from your marketing lists.

 This is also a great opportunity to proofread and correct any obvious typos.